drvinceknight/MAT013/Course_Notes/SAS_Notes/MAT013AdvanceduseofstatisticalpackagesSAS.md

 ## 4.3 SAS Macro programming statements

-The 'if' statements and 'do' loops of section 3 work in a very similar way to if statements and do loops within macros.
+The 'if' statements and 'do' loops discussed previously work in a very similar way to if statements and do loops within macros.
 The only modification is that these can be evaluated within the macro compiler before the entire submitted code is resolved.
 For this to work we need to use the "%if", "%then" and "%else" statements when evaluating a conditional statement on a macro variable.
 The following code is an example of this:

     %macro shopping(spend,trips);
     data JJJ_after_shopping(keep= Name Old_savings New_savings);